 Jessica waits at an old station in the opening scene – this Very Yorkshire Christmas train station filming location is Pickering Station on the North Yorkshire Moors Railway.

 The reason for its popularity with period dramas is that Pickering is decorated in a 1930s, setting the tone perfectly for the steam trains that stop there.
+Visitors can enjoy a tea room in the former waiting room, and watch the steam trains go by.

 The real Knaresborough Station is used in A Very Yorkshire Christmas, in the scene where Jessica arrives and walks into town.